...

 Intiman and The Feast are thrilled to work together again after co-producing The Sign in Sidney Brustein’s Window in 2023, and Orpheus Descending in 2015.

 “I love melodrama because it reminds us that a lot of evil things start out fun and exciting.
-The Little Foxes is a perfect melodrama with iconic roles and moments that I can’t wait to explore.
-It shows us exactly why greed, intolerance and control can be so appealing, but also why they are ultimately so destructive.” ."
+The Little Foxes is a perfect melodrama with iconic roles and moments.
+It shows us exactly why greed, intolerance and control can be so appealing, but also why they are ultimately so destructive.”

 - Ryan Guzzo Purcell, director